Navigating the Behavioral Health Impacts of the Coronavirus

 There is no avoiding the concern over the outbreak of the coronavirus disease (COVID-19), or the extent to which it could impact the physical health of our communities, families and ourselves.
 As the disease spreads and confusion over this public health crisis grows, we must acknowledge that it also can have implications on our behavioral health.
 As such, it is vital that we make self-care a top priority.

 “The coronavirus outbreak has created growing concern among practitioners and the general public.
-While there are still many unknowns, it’s important to remember what we do know,” National Council for Behavioral Health president and CEO Chuck Ingoglia said.
+While there are still many unknowns, it’s important to remember what we do know,” National Council for Mental Wellbeing president and CEO Chuck Ingoglia said.
 “Secondary trauma is a very real concern, so we all must take precautions to address our mental health.
 Practicing self-care to treat symptoms – including anxiety, depression or sleep deprivation – to maintain our mental health is as vital as taking practical steps to ensure our physical health and wellness.”

 Information creates a unique challenge.
 The relentless wave of news about the disease can exacerbate symptoms of depression, PTSD and trauma, for example, impacting the ability to function.
 While the news is intended to inform, it is easy to conclude that we are in more immediate danger than we really are.
 It’s important to remember that this coverage is representative of the concern over – and potential problems caused by – the pandemic, and that it can be out of proportion to the actual scale of the danger.